php-ru/symfony-docs-ru/components/messenger.rst

 Your own Sender
 ~~~~~~~~~~~~~~~

-Using the ``SenderInterface``, you can easily create your own message sender.
+Using the ``SenderInterface``, you can create your own message sender.
 Imagine that you already have an ``ImportantAction`` message going through the
 message bus and being handled by a handler.
 Now, you also want to send this
 message as an email.